salrashid123/confidential_space/README.md

   With late binding, the cotntainer on startup checks for the requsite signatures during the applications `init()` stage.

-  In other words, the acutual container code uses a set of public keys to verify the image hash it is running with has a valid signature against it either with cosign or in gcp's binary authorization system.
+  In other words, the acutual container code uses a set of public keys to verify the image hash it is running with has a valid signature against it either with cosign or in gcp's binary authorization system or simply read the signatures passed as startup arguments to the container runtime.
 An image could derive its own image_hash by  locally verifying its JWT Attestation token.

   This mechanism is described in detail below